 Both of her parents died after she did and are buried in the cemetery of the Bottskill Baptist Church in Greenwich, New York.

 Several years after her death, her husband and his third wife, Elizabeth Beswick, and many of her children joined The Church of Jesus Christ of Latter-day Saints (Mormon) and moved west.
 But not all of them helped settle the West; some remained in New York and Ohio.
 By the time her children died, their families stretched from New York City to California.
-Many of her descendants have given years of service to the Mormon church, both in leadership and missionary work, including three who served as apostles: Francis M. Lyman, Hugh B. Brown, and N. Eldon Tanner.
+Many of her descendants have given years of service to the Mormon church, both in leadership and missionary work, including four who served as apostles: Francis M. Lyman, Hugh B. Brown, Richard R. Lyman, and N. Eldon Tanner.
 Lydia Stewart Tanner’s descendants have left a legacy of intelligence, service, and devotion.